Stockholm Bioinformatics Center, SBC

 - Gene prediction through comparison with other genomes;

-conserved regions may be coding or regulatory regions.
-Synteny.
+conserved regions are probably coding or regulatory regions.
+This is

-- Annotation of the genes: Identify with known genes, similarity
+- Annotation of the genes: Compare with genes/proteinsof known

 - Functional classification.
 Broad groups of functional